edictlab/SipFSM/README.markdown

 ![C2dSipHandler state diagram](http://edin.ictlab.com.ba/images/c2d_statediagram.png)

 This example has a complex call flow that would be extremely complicated if implemented using plain SIP Servlets API.
 Implementation of the servlet using `SipFSM` clearly describes the call flow and is easier to debug.
-The example is more detailed explained in the aforementioned papers (the Part II paper).
+The example is explained with more details in the aforementioned papers (the Part II paper).

 Definition of the Click to dial Ruby SIP servlet is as follows: